 What French beauty products can you not live without, and why?

-Guerlain L’Heure Bleue.
+Guerlain L’Heure Bleue ($86).
 The classic of all classic fragrances, this 1912 beauty was inspired by the ‘blue light’ of crepuscular Paris, so it’s suitably misty and moody, starting off with a vaporous sparkle, and melting into a seductive muskiness.
 Its potent sillage (perfume trail) lingers well into after-dark.

-Embryolisse Lait-Crème Concentré ($35).
-I generally don’t need my moisturiser to treat (I use all sorts of serums for this)—I just want a cream that will nourish my skin without overdosing and clogging, plus work as an effective makeup base.
+Embryolisse Lait-Crème Concentré ($16).
+I generally don’t need my moisturizer to treat (I use all sorts of serums for this)—I just want a cream that will nourish my skin without overdosing and clogging, plus work as an effective makeup base.
 This does all that.

 What about French-girl hair.
 Is there a secret?

-How do you find French girls approach ageing when it comes to their skincare?
+How do you find French girls approach aging when it comes to their skincare?

-What does the typical French anti-ageing skincare routine look like?
+What does the typical French anti-aging skincare routine look like?

 Any other French beauty tricks or secrets you’d love to share?

 I love the French gommage style of exfoliation, where you rub an enzyme-powered paste into skin for a double-action sloughing.
-French women also adore these scrubs for their bodies—and in fact take better care of all-over-skin than we do in Australia, where we often forget to take skincare beyond the jawline.
-The décolletage is particularly prone to showing the signs of ageing—one reason being its low levels of subcutaneous fat—and French women pay extra attention to this area, and protect it with those fabulously tied scarves of theirs, which is surely the chicest form of sun protection around.
+French women also adore these scrubs for their bodies.
+The décolletage is particularly prone to showing the signs of aging—one reason being its low levels of subcutaneous fat—and French women pay extra attention to this area, and protect it with those fabulously tied scarves of theirs, which is surely the chicest form of sun protection around.